Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

       **cross-compatible**  with Excel
   - text: Low entry barrier - Visyond is easy **to use and learn**
   - text: Full **transparency and control** over your data
-titleBottom: >-
-  Find out how Visyond's financial modeling software can transform your decision-making process today
+titleBottom: Transform your decision-making with Visyond's financial modeling software
 botRequestURL: /request
 ---